kamkas93/cocktail-bar-sales-performance-analysis/README.md

 #### Ingredient usage per cocktail
 Recipe data was used to determine the exact quantity of each ingredient used in a single cocktail.

+To prevent cost inflation caused by multiple purchase prices per ingredient, average unit costs were calculated and used as the single source of truth for recipe-level cost attribution.

 #### Ingredient unit cost estimation
 Warehouse purchase data was used to calculate unit costs (per gram or milliliter) for each ingredient.